bpiwowar/papercite/README.md

 Papercite helps to format bibtex entries to display a bibliography or cite papers.

+***This fork adds support for textual footnotes, besides references from bibliograhic databases.***

 ## Description

 [![Build Status](https://travis-ci.org/bpiwowar/papercite.svg?branch=master)](https://travis-ci.org/bpiwowar/papercite)

-**To report bugs or request features, please go to https://github.com/bpiwowar/papercite**.
+**To report bugs or request features, please go to https://github.com/digfish/papercite**.
 **Documentation can be found on http://papercite.readthedocs.org/en/latest/**.

 papercite format bibtex entries as HTML so they can be inserted in